- About Us

 The BICC has not only become an iconic landmark for visitors to Central Queensland but also serves as an accessible and valuable space that improves quality of life for local residents and is guided by a Board of Directors.

 The Centre provides high-quality amenities for the local community and delivers significant employment and economic benefits.
-The Centre also incorporates the education-based Australian Coal Mining Museum, three conference rooms, an auditorium with a digital cinema, landscaped gardens and a Subway franchise outlet.
+The Centre also incorporates the education-based Australian Coal Mining Museum, three conference rooms, an auditorium, landscaped gardens and a coffee bar.

 The Australian Coal Mining Museum also operates Mine Tours which run every Wednesday and Friday.
 Please call 07 4982 7755 for further information.